Model-Free Design of Control Systems over Wireless Fading Channels

+where the observation noise $w_t^{(o)}$ is a zero-mean disturbance with covariance $W^{(o)}$.
+The observation noise stands for potential measurement errors of channel and control states, and observing measurement errors during training allows the co-design policy to account for imperfectness of channel or control state information during deployment.
+Note that the observation noise makes the resource allocation problem a partially observable Markov decision process; we thus restrict our attention to Markovian control and allocation policies in order to solve the codesign problem in a model-free manner using a primal-dual reinforcement learning approach.
+We further assume control actions are restricted to the set $\mathcal{U}$, which may define, e.g., a range of values, i.e. $\mathcal{U}:=[u_{\min}, u_{\max}]^m$.

-The optimal design of a wireless control system can thus be formulated as the joint selection of resource allocation policy $\alpha(h,x)$ and control policy $u(h,x)$ to keep plants operating around an equilibrium point under a given set of wireless channel conditions and resource constraints.
-Hence, the performance of the resource allocation and control policies is measured by a quadratic cost on the plant states, which penalizes deviations from the equilibrium point (assumed to be $0$ without loss of generality).
-The performance criterion also includes a term quadratic on the control action, so as to minimize the control effort required to bring plants back to equilibrium.
+The optimal design of a wireless control system can thus be formulated as the joint selection of resource allocation policy $\alpha(h,x)$ and control policy $u(h,x)$ to keep plants operating around an equilibrium point or desirable state under a given set of wireless channel conditions and resource constraints.
+The performance of the resource allocation and control policies is measured by a quadratic cost that penalizes deviations of the plants states from the equilibrium point (assumed to be $0$ without loss of generality) and large control efforts.
 The optimal co-design problem takes the form